Praveeng12a/Student-Enrollment-Form/README.md

 •	Multiple Security layers
 •	Multi-Mode database - One solutions to variety of data
 •	Simplest way to access the data.
 •	Server Side Native NoSQL - Best Performance.

+### Use cases:

+* All RDMS use cases.
+* All key-value use cases.
+* All document use cases.
+* Time series/geospatial analytics.
+* Real time application for data analytics.
+* Live working HTML templates.
+* Any software application that needs backend DB.
+(Dynamic web-apps/Mobile/Desktop Apps)

 # Use of Software